LDAP & Directory Services

 -

-Check the enabled checkbox next to the profile you wish to enable.
+Check the enabled checkbox next to the appropriate profile.

 -